gajabaar/2023-summer/1.gwitter/README.md

 wrote this week.
 - Week 3: Submit a report on your progress along with the code you wrote this week.
+- Week 4:
+  - Submit a report detailing the vulnerabilities you found on the application you tested **Report the commit hash of the application that you tested -- pick a hash committed AFTER Tuesday June 20, 2023**
+  - Submit a link to notion page that shows your notes from Real World Bug Hunting book on the vulnerability of your choice
-- Week 4: Submit a report detailing the vulnerabilities you found and vulnerabilities you chose to do a deep dive on.
+  - Submit a link to notion page that shows your notes from Web Academy on the vulnerability of your choice and vulnerabilities you chose to do a deep dive on.
+We expect you to finish the labs on this topic.

 One possible final organization of files is as follows
 - /1.gwitter/bhakku